Myles Loftin

 Myles Loftin (born January 27, 1998) is an American photographer and artist based in Brooklyn, New York.

 Early life and education

 Loftin was born on January 27, 1998, in Accokeek, Maryland.
 Loftin grew up with a younger sister J’adore, and is of African-American descent.
-His mother, Tammy McBride-Loftin, is an IT project manager for the Defense Intelligence Agency.
+His mother, Tammy McBride-Loftin, is an IT project manager.
 His father, Patrick Loftin, is a sales manager who grew up between Virginia and Washington D.C.

 During Middle and High School Loftin began sharing his photography work on social media platforms like Tumblr and Instagram, and eventually began to build a community and a following online.
 In 2016, Loftin moved to New York City and began pursuing a degree in photography at Parsons School of Design.
 During his junior year of undergrad he headed to the UK to continue his studies at the London College of Communication.
 In 2020, he graduated with his BFA in photography from Parsons School of Design.